Skip to main content

 Comps

 Declared theatre or dance majors are eligible to receive one free complimentary ticket per departmental production.
 The complimentary tickets are on a first-come-first-served basis.
-Majors need to come into the department office and fill out a complimentary request form at least forty-eight hours prior to the performance.
-Majors will be notified through email if the request cannot be filled.
-For the complete Complimentary Ticket Policy, please visit our website (http://theatre.ucsd.edu) or come into the office.
+Majors will be sent a complimentary ticket code at the start of each school year.
+For the complete Complimentary Ticket Policy, please visit our website (http://theatre.ucsd.edu).